bitvijays/umbrella-wiki/source/2_GettingStarted.rst

        ]
       }

 - The ground truth contains an array of groundtruth data corresponding to each robot or other object.
-The data contains the odometry elements for each object.
+The data includes the odometry elements for each object.
 An example JSON groundtruth object is:

   .. code:: json